-Strategy 1, 2, & 4 action teams met throughout the spring and summer to create the current action plans.
-For the past 3 months, the curriculum department, the teacher’s association, and CEC have been meeting to transfer the work of those action teams to Instructional Council.
-Instructional Council will primarily focus on enacting the plans for Strategy 1: Curriculum Alignment.
+Strategy 1, 2, & 4 action teams met in 2014 to create the current action plans.
+For three months, the curriculum department, the teacher’s association, and the Consortium for Educational Change met to transfer the work of the action teams to Instructional Council.
+Instructional Council primarily focused on enacting the plans for Strategy 1: Curriculum Alignment.
 The council has two work groups steering the work of curriculum development and assessment creation.
 Instructional Council meets monthly.

 We believe utilizing instructional council to do the work on the curriculum strategies will:

 1) Increase the alignment of existing committees and structures throughout the organization;

 2) Decrease the amount of time teachers are out of their classrooms;

 3) Ensure that teachers, who are charged with enacting curriculum, are involved in the curriculum decisions of the district.